JimLynx/CI-MS1-Explore-Ireland/README.md

 > ###### Typography
 >
+> "Varela Round" font (with fall-back font of Verdana) for main headings.
-> "Varela" font for main headings and "Cabin" font for body content.
-I've included sans-serif as a fallback font for both.
+> "Cabin" font (with fall-back font of Sans-Serif) for body content.

 >  ###### Animations
 >